 - confide in a family member or close friend who may be able to help you through this difficult time, or

-- talk to others who have been through a similar experience - the British Thyroid Foundation has a network of telephone support volunteers who can help
+- talk to others who have been through a similar experience - the British Thyroid Foundation has volunteer telephone helpline contacts and local support groups who may be able to help

 Don’t feel awkward or embarrassed about talking to your doctor about the psychological symptoms associated with your thyroid disorder.
-They are an important part of your illness, not just a side-issue or a sign of weakness.
-Ask as many questions as you need to in order to understand what is happening to you.
+They may be an important part of your thyroid disorder, so just ask as many questions as you need to in order to understand what is happening to you.

 These symptoms can also have an impact on your family and friends so it is important to give them the opportunity to understand what is happening.
 The symptoms can affect your work so it is important that your employer understands the problem.
-Likewise, for school-age children these symptoms can have an impact on schoolwork, so it is important that their teachers are informed and can make allowances, especially at exam time.
+Likewise, for school-age children and young people, these symptoms can have an impact on school or college work, so it is important that their teachers are informed and can make allowances, especially at exam time.

 Physical symptoms such as hair loss, thyroid eye disease, weight gain or loss, can affect the way you feel.
 Your doctor can refer you to a specialist who can help.